Hamtramck, Michigan: Sports

-Hamtramck is home to Detroit City FC (DCFC) a professional American soccer club that plays in United Soccer League Championship (USLC), the second tier of the American Soccer Pyramid.
+Hamtramck is home to Detroit City FC (DCFC), a professional American soccer club that plays in United Soccer League Championship (USLC), the second tier of the American Soccer Pyramid.
 The club plays their home matches at Keyworth Stadium, which is owned by Hamtramck Public Schools.
-The club is managed by Trevor James, a former Ipswich Town F.C. player who later was an assistant coach and scout under Bobby Robson.
+The club, which was mainly managed by Trevor James, who was a former Ipswich Town F.C. player who later was an assistant coach and scout under Bobby Robson, is now managed by Danny Dichio, who was a former Toronto FC player who later was an assistant coach for Sacramento Republic FC, another USLC team.

+A Little League team from Hamtramck won the 1959 Little League World Series.

 Demographics

 2020 census

-As of the census of 2020, there were 28,433 people residing in the city.
+As of the 2020 census, there were 28,433 people, 8,139 households, and 5,661 families residing in the city.
 The population density was 13604.3 PD/sqmi.
-There were 8,139 occupied housing units.
-The racial makeup of the city was 55.9% White (people of European, Middle Eastern and North African descent), 10.0% African American, 0.1% Native American, 26.9% Asian, 1.0% from other races, and 6.0% from two or more races.
-Hispanic or Latino residents, of any race, were 1.1% of the population.
+There were 8,911 housing units.
+The racial makeup of the city was 55.9% White (people of European, Middle Eastern and North African descent), 10.0% African American, 0.1% Native American, 26.9% Asian, 0.0% Pacific Islander, 1.0% from some other races and 6.0% from two or more races.
+Hispanic or Latino of any race were 1.1% of the population.
+32.6% of residents were under the age of 18, 9.1% were under 5 years of age, and 7.4% were 65 and older.
+39.2% of the population reported Middle Eastern or North African ancestry.
+The most reported ancestries were: